Uglemat/Malang/README.md

 #Overview

-It has function scope, closures, modules, tail call elimination, higher order functions and pattern matching.
+It has function scope, closures, modules, dynamic typing, tail call elimination, higher order functions, pattern matching, list cmprehensions and and and ....

 There are no mutable values in Malang, so you can't change a value 'in place'.